Nevenall/bookshelf-ghosting-the-edge/docs/design.md

 or each book can just edit the typography values.

-## Todo

-- [x] Add basic styling to App.vue
-- [x] Add basic typography to App.vue
-- [x] add roboto and material design icon fonts as woff(2) files so they can be embedded in the package.
-- [x] clean up the scss
-- [x] need to be able to assign theme colors in css before we can merge
-- [x] make a reduced version of material-icons because we only need like two icons
-- [ ] the half monitor break break point (960px) seems to be a little off.
-The small sidebar font seems a little too small.
-- [] make a secondary blue colored version of the bookshelf logo and use that for ghostig the edge
-- ☐ can we make a <dt> a term in bold with secondary color and then the <dd> is the rest of the paragraph.
+todo - the half monitor break break point (960px) seems to be a little off.
+The small sidebar font seems a little too small. todo - make a secondary blue colored version of the bookshelf logo and use that for ghostig the edge todo - can we make a <dt> a term in bold with secondary color and then the <dd> is the rest of the paragraph. todo - internal assets, like fate logo, are not getting built

-Term Description